LoyolaChicagoBooks/introcs-csharp/rst/notusereturn.rst

-It is legal to do *both*: accomplish something with a side effect in the system, *and* return a value.
+It is legal to do *both*: accomplish something with a side effect in the system, *and* return a value, and sometimes use the function only for its side effect.
 We will see examples of that later, like in :ref:`sets`.

-This means that the compiler needs to permit the programmer to ignore a returned value, and use a function returning a value as a whole statement.
+This later advanced use will mean that the compiler needs to *permit* the programmer to ignore a returned value, and use a function returning a value as a whole statement.
-However, this allows
-a common error: forgetting to immediately use a returned value that your program logic really needs.
+However, this means that the compiler cannot catch a common logical error, forgetting to immediately use a returned value that your program logic really needs.
 For example with this definition::

     static int CalcResult(int param)